-Phishing emails are a key tactic for scammers and have developed beyond the clumsy, poorly-written efforts of the past, but many still contain tell-tale signs of a scam, such as bad formatting and unofficial email addresses.
-Phishing emails are designed to convince consumers to click on a malicious link, so consumers should avoid following any links they do not recognise.
-Pay extra attention to an email that calls for immediate action such as requiring a payment to keep your energy on; scammers know that consumers are more likely to make a mistake if there’s urgency.
+Phishing emails are a vital tactic for scammers and have developed beyond the clumsy, poorly-written efforts of the past.
+However, many still contain tell-tale signs of a scam, such as lousy formatting and unofficial email addresses.
+Phishing emails are designed to convince consumers to click on a malicious link, so consumers should avoid following any links they do not recognize.
+Pay extra attention to an email that calls for immediate action, such as requiring payment to keep your energy on; scammers know that consumers are more likely to make a mistake if there’s urgency.

 The best way to root out the fakes is to independently check the information by logging into personal accounts on the company website—companies will often post a warning on their website if they are aware of the scam email.
-Smishing, where phishing is conducted via a text message, isn’t a new threat, but is one which has evolved during the COVID-19 pandemic and represents another avenue where consumers need to be hyper vigilant.
+Smishing, where phishing is conducted via a text message, isn’t a new threat but has evolved during the COVID-19 pandemic and represents another avenue where consumers need to be hyper-vigilant.

 Activate two-factor authentication